VallariAg/cs-concepts/articles/load-balancers.md

 #### 1. Network Load Balancer / Layer 4 (L4) Load Balancer:
 - 4th OSI layer: only [IP address + port] known
-- How it works: 1. client send request to balancer (client IP -> balancer IP) 2. balancer choses a server according to a scheduling algorithm 3. balancer changes the addresses of the request to (balancer IP -> server IP) with [NAT](https://avinetworks.com/glossary/network-address-translation/) 4. balancer sends the request to the server 5. connect made
+- How it works: 1. client send request to balancer (request: client IP -> balancer IP) 2. balancer choses a server according to a scheduling algorithm 3. balancer changes the addresses of the request to (request: balancer IP -> server IP) with [NAT](https://avinetworks.com/glossary/network-address-translation/) 4. balancer sends the request to the server 5. connect made
 - single TCP connection made btw client and server (client->balancer->server)
 - no data reading - only passes packets of data to destination according to IP address
 - Pros: